Hide-A-Way Founders: Bill and Sandy Morelock

 In 1989, Hide-A-Way Cottages was founded.
 The first cottage was a camp adjoining their property in which Bill and Sandy had purchased and refurbished.
 With little more than word of mouth advertising, Cottage #1 was rented every day the first year until it was closed for winter.
 As they slowly expanded the business, Bill and Sandy (with the help of their boys) began building additional cottages themselves on their property.
 For the next 17 years, Bill and Sandy shared their peaceful “Hide-A-Way” as the cottages grew into a favorite vacationing spot that provided couples and families alike with peace, quiet, and a loving place to enjoy nature.

 Sadly, in 2006, Bill passed away after a six month fight with cancer.
 Soon after, Bill and Sandy’s youngest son, Allen, moved home from Northern Virginia to ensure his parents’ legacy survived by helping manage Hide-A-Way and the farm.
-A few years later, Sandy decided to relish in retirement by completely handing Allen the reins.
+A few years later, Sandy decided to relish in retirement by completely handing the reins to Allen.

 Today, the story of Bill and Sandy lives on as Allen and his furry, 4-legged children (Porscha & Jules) continue the tradition of sharing their cherished “Hide-A-Way”, providing guests with peace, quiet, and a loving place to enjoy nature.